Board of Directors

 To date, he has taken several projects from concept to FDA approval (several successful 510ks and a PMA filing) for medical devices in addition to several FDA IND approvals.
 He has also worked on commercialization and pharma partnerships and several global mergers and acquisitions.

 Rajveer Hundal is a Partner in the Assurance practice at PwC Canada.
-She is the BC Region Technology Leader and a member of the BC Region Extended Leadership Team at PwC.
+She is the BC Region Technology Leader.

-Rajveer works with a diverse portfolio of businesses and has over 15 years of experience providing assurance and accounting advisory services to both public and private companies in the technology, life sciences, entertainment and media, and cleantech industry.
-She has significant experience bringing value to early stage, high growth, and large multinational companies.
+Rajveer works with a diverse portfolio of businesses and has over 20 years of experience providing assurance and accounting advisory services to both public and private companies in the technology, life sciences (including medical devices), entertainment and media, and cleantech industries.
+She has significant experience bringing value to early-stage, high-growth, and large multinational companies.
 Rajveer advises clients on financial, reporting and business impacts of growth and acquisitions in a practical and proactive manner, including resolving complex accounting issues and advising on internal controls and corporate governance.
-She is experienced in transaction work, including debt financings, initial public offerings, offering memorandums, prospectuses, and is familiar with both Canadian and U.S. regulatory requirements.
+She is experienced in transaction work, including debt financings, initial public offerings, offering memorandums, and prospectuses, and is familiar with both Canadian and US regulatory requirements.

 Rajveer holds a Bachelors in Business Administration from Simon Fraser University and a Masters in Professional Accounting from the University of Saskatchewan.
-She is also a designated Chartered Professional Accountant (CPA).
+She is also a designated Chartered Professional Accountant (CA).
+In 2021, Rajveer was recognized by Business in Vancouver as a top forty under 40 award winner.

 Max Blouw is deeply committed to progress through strategic partnerships and the power of positive relationships.
 His experience spans service with the federal government, running private companies, and long term leadership in the post-secondary sector in Canada.
 He is currently president of the Research Universities Council of British Columbia and serves on the board of Canada’s oldest mutual insurer, Gore Mutual, as well as on a number of non-profit boards.
 Among other honors he has been awarded the Queen’s Diamond Jubilee Medal is a member of the Order of Canada.
 He enjoys supporting his wife’s talent for gardening by providing the heavy labor, fly fishing, and spending as much time as possible with grandchildren.